mrseanryan/chocolate-bars/README.md

 Present histograms (bars!) of images in a directory, including extras such as exif data from the camera.

-Electon based app which runs on node.js.
+Electron based app which runs on node.js.

 ## status - !in development!